davewalker60/pmdup/pages/from-cun-to-pm.md

 This page covers various ways to get from the CUN airport to the retreat.
 The most common (and highly-recommended) way is to rideshare with other dancers.
 Regardless of the way you choose, <span style="color: red">please complete the [travel form](https://docs.google.com/forms/d/e/1FAIpQLSex7cyDs_Xf33rAxqU2S749xG_MB4lMQk3fPvF_p0JkkoKyTg/viewform){:target="_blank"} once you’ve registered and have booked your travel to Mexico.</span> Thanks!

+> First and foremost, don't rely on the airport Wifi to connect with other dancers or your driver at the airport!
+If you have your phone in airplane mode but the airport WiFi isn't working for you, take your phone out of airplane mode.
+It'll cost you the daily fee from your carrier, but that's better than leaving drivers and fellow dancers in the dark.
+Thanks!

 <!--# Group rate rides

 Once you clear customs at CUN, the scene is quite a zoo!
 But no need to be intimidated; it’s part of the adventure!
 To lessen your potential overwhelm, we are arranging rides for all who want them.